gmlewis/go-gerber/examples/hex-bifilar-coil/README.md

 remainder of the coil, and then get the amplified benefits of the remainder as in a secondary coil of a transformer.

-## How it is wound
+## How it is wired

 All coils are concentric and wind in the same direction.
 Therefore the magnetic field from each coil section combines uniformly with the other coils resulting in a stronger, cohesive field.

-Here is a diagram showing how it is wound:
+Here is a diagram showing how it is wired:

 ![hex-bifilar-coil-diagram](hex-bifilar-coil-diagram.png)